 Performance-Based Salary Increases.
-Effective December 26, 2007, a medical specialist who is covered by the plan on December 25, 2007 and whose current rate of pay does not equal or exceed the maximum of the salary range is eligible for a performance-based salary increase.
+No performance-based salary increases shall be granted to medical specialists during fiscal year 2010.
+Effective January 5, 2011, a medical specialist who is covered by the plan on January 4, 2011 and whose current rate of pay does not equal or exceed the maximum of the salary range may be eligible for a performance-based salary increase.
 The increase shall be tied to performance standards and objectives.
 Such increase shall be in the form of an adjustment to the medical specialist's base salary rate, not to exceed the salary range maximum.